Frequently Asked Questions

 A: Many factors were considered when selecting host sites, including number of students, proximity to other school facilities and previously scheduled construction projects which might limit facility access.

-Q: Do I have to enroll my student in the assigned summer host site?
+Q: Do I have to enroll my student in the assigned summer host sites?

 Q: Are meals included at the Summer Academic program?